Chinese people in Italy: Wartime

+A report published in L' Osservatore Romano on 4–5 August 1941 noted that forty of the internees underwent baptism in the camp's church, following missionary work by a Chinese clergyman identified as Pastor Chang.
+The internment ended in late 1943 when local anti-Fascist partisans took control of the area and freed those held at the camp.

 Demographics

-Prato, Tuscany has the largest concentration of Chinese people in Italy and all of Europe.
+In 2010, Prato, Tuscany had the largest concentration of Chinese people in Italy and all of Europe.
 It has the second largest population of Chinese people overall in Italy after Milan.

 Religion

 Putuoshan Buddhist temple of the Chinese community in via Ferruccio, Esquilino, Rome.

-In total, approximately one quarter of the Chinese community was classified as belonging to the Chinese (folk) religion.
-The surveyors weren't able to determine a precise Taoist identity; only 1.1% of the surveyed people identified as such, and the analysts preferred to consider Taoism as an "affluent" of the Chinese religion.
+In 2010, approximately one quarter of the Chinese community was classified as belonging to the Chinese (folk) religion.
+The surveyors weren't able to determine a precise Taoist identity.
+Only 1.1% of the surveyed people identified as such, and the analysts preferred to consider Taoism as an "affluent" of the Chinese religion.
 The survey found that 39.9% of the Chinese had a thoroughly atheist identity, not believing in any god, nor belonging to any religious organisation, nor practicing any religious activity.

-The study also analysed the Chinese Christian community, finding it comprised 8% of the total population (of which 3.6% were Catholics, 3.3% Protestants and 1.1% Jehovah's Witnesses).
+The 2010 study also analysed the Chinese Christian community, finding it comprised 8% of the total population, of which 3.6% were Catholics, 3.3% Protestants and 1.1% Jehovah's Witnesses.
 The Christian community was small, but larger than that of the province of origin, especially for the Catholics and the Jehovah's Witnesses, the latter being an illegal religion in China.
 Protestants were found to be basically nondenominational and largely (70%) women.

-In the years 2011 and 2012 the ISTAT made a survey regarding the religious affiliation among the immigrants in Italy, the religion of the Chinese people in Italy were as follows:
+2011 and 2012 ISTAT surveys of religious affiliation among the immigrants in Italy, the religion of the Chinese people in Italy were as follows: